1. What is an RV grey water tank?

 Best practices for dumping?

 As mentioned above, it’s best to wait until your tank is full, or nearly full, before you dump it, as it adds more pressure to thoroughly flush out the tank and hose.
 You’ll also want to dump your black tank first so you can utilize your gray water to clean out the sewer hose afterwards.
+View our RV Dump Stations page and sort by State and Zip Code for a list of RV Dump Stations near you.

 What are some tank maintenance tips?